Simply put, you learn through labor.

 Students who refuse to read for class will receive a grade of D or F in this course.

 Is Reading Less Really That Serious of a Problem?
-TLDR - yes.

 Americans are reading fewer books and reading for less periods of time.
 As a result, employers will be stuck with workers who can only partially perform tasks; notably, they can fail to interpret, analyze, and evaluate information.
 When we are too dependent on AI, we lose the "mental muscle of building questions," and lose out on creativity and imagination.

-Not every country is as poor off as the U.S. Finland makes reading a "civic ritual," making it part of family life from preschool onward, and "Iceland turns books into gifts during its annual Christmas Book Program, when families spend the holidays reading together."
+Not every country is as poor off as the United States.
+Finland makes reading a "civic ritual," making it part of family life from preschool onward, and "Iceland turns books into gifts during its annual Christmas Book Program, when families spend the holidays reading together."
 In Japan, books and manga are a part of everyday life.
 Singapore holds "national reading challenges."

-A few ways we will establish a reading practice and (hopefully!) develop or continue a love of reading.
+A few ways we will establish a reading practice and (hopefully!) develop or continue a love of reading:

 Integrate reading with dialogue.
 We will discuss a lot of what we've read.